-Saint Louis University's Atlas Program brings together members of the University community to focus on the global challenges that confront us in the 21st century.
-The theme of 2022's Atlas Week is "From the Ashes: Rebuilding the Global Scene in the World of COVID-19" and will focus on global issues as they pertain to creating a more equitable global society following the multiple disparities made evident across the globe due to the COVID-19 pandemic.
+Saint Louis University's Atlas Program brings together members of the SLU community to focus on the global challenges that confront us in the 21st century.
+The theme of 2023's Atlas Week is "Chasing the Echoes of Freedom: The Fight for Freedom in the 21st Century," and focuses on how freedom has been taken, given, or disrupted in recent years around the world.

 About the Atlas Program

-The Atlas Program launched in spring of 2001 as a way to recognize the international dimension of Saint Louis University's academic programs and to celebrate SLU's role in international education and service in light of our Jesuit tradition.
-The primary goal of the Atlas Program is to increase awareness of the global issues that confront us today in an effort not only to promote discussion, but to inspire and inform action.
+The Atlas Program launched in the spring of 2001 to recognize the international dimension of Saint Louis University's academic programs and to celebrate SLU's role in international education and service in light of our Jesuit tradition.
+The primary goal of the Atlas Program is to increase awareness of the global issues that confront us today in an effort not only to promote discussion but to inspire and inform action.
 It focuses on what we as global citizens can do to contribute to a better life for all people now and in the future.

 About Atlas Week

-The initiative was named Atlas Week for the same reasons that travelers, leaders and historians throughout the centuries have commonly used an atlas.
+The initiative was named Atlas Week for the same reasons travelers, leaders and historians have commonly used an atlas throughout the centuries.
 This instrument allows its users to discern where they have been, discover where they are and decide where they are headed.
 The Atlas logo features a compass point to emphasize the global vision of Saint Louis University.

-During Atlas Week, students, faculty and staff from across the University organize events which highlight the international dimensions of their programs.
-The Parade of Nations kicks off the event, which also features live cultural music and dance, academic and informational booths, carnival games and international cuisine.
-The Signature Symposium, presented by internationally renowned speakers who have dedicated their lives to issues of political and social justice, is traditionally held on the Thursday of the week.
+During Atlas Week, students, faculty and staff from across the University organize events highlighting their programs' international dimensions.
+The Parade of Nations kicks off the event, featuring live cultural music and dance, academic and informational booths, carnival games and international cuisine.
+The Signature Symposium, presented by internationally renowned speakers who have dedicated their lives to political and social justice issues, is traditionally held on Thursday of the week.
 The week-long celebration culminates on Friday with the Billiken World Festival.

-The events held during week are designed to achieve five main goals:
+The events held during Atlas Week are designed to achieve five main goals: